NinjaDevsIO/ninjadevs.io/ninjadevs.io/wp-content/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 5.6.4 =
+ * Bug Fix: Fixed issue that reported invalid counts for host and user lockouts in the daily digest email.
+ * Bug Fix: Fixed issue that caused the daily digest email to be sent every day, even if no lockouts occurred and no file changes were found.
+ * Bug Fix: Fixed issue that could prevent saving of File Change settings, resulting in an error messages of "A validation function for file-change received data that did not have the required entry for latest_changes."
+ * Bug Fix: Fixed iThemes Security Pro logo appearing in daily digest emails.

+= 5.6.3 =
+ * Bug Fix: Removed the "Wget" user agent from the Hack Repair blacklist as it can block wp-cron jobs on some hosts.
+ * Bug Fix: Fixed error "PHP message: PHP Fatal error:  'continue' not in the 'loop' or 'switch' context".
+ * Enhancement: Added new Daily Digest email design.

 = 5.6.2 =
  * Security Fix: Fixed issue where a locked out but not yet blacklisted IP/user could receive different HTTP headers when testing a valid username/password combination.
 Thanks Leon Atkinson of 18INT for contacting us about this issue.